omarvalsam/Green-light-Red-Light/README.md

 # Green-light-Red-Light
-A HTML and CSS project utilizing flexing-box to resize two boxes by being mobile responsive first.
+A HTML and CSS project utilizing flexing-box to resize two boxes.